microsoft/IIoT/HOL/IOTHubPiHackathon/Cleanup/README.md

 At the end of the Hands on Labs, you should clean up your Azure account so that the resources provisioned do not continue to consume funds from your account.
 There are two options that we suggest you follow:

-### Option 1 - Delete the Pre-configured Solution Completely
+### Option 1 - Delete the Solution Accelerator Completely

-If you did not create a preconfigured solution skip this step.
+If you did not create a solution accelerator skip this step.

 1. Remove any functions you created. <br>
     - Click on "Function Apps" in the Azure portal  https://ms.portal.azure.com/